 Bleeding gums signify that there is plaque building up around your gum line.
 This often leads to gingivitis or gum inflammation.
 If gingivitis is left untreated, it quickly develops into periodontitis or the inflammation of your tooth’s supporting bones.

-Dr. Wingate screens all of our patients at Garner Family and Cosmetic Dentistry for gum disease during routine dental cleanings.
+Dr. Jenne screens all of our patients at Garner Family and Cosmetic Dentistry for gum disease during routine dental cleanings.
 However, if you notice your gums are bleeding, you should schedule a consultation with our team on how to improve your overall gum health.

 Our main goal during treatment is to remove all of the build-up that is irritating your gums.
 After that, we will also help you develop a personalized oral hygiene plan to avoid similar issues in the future as well as the severe consequences of untreated gum disease.